survivejs/webpack-book/manuscript/handling_styles/04_linting.md

 };
 ```

-Then add it to `common` configuration:
+Then add it to the `common` configuration:

 **webpack.config.js**